Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Disney University is not an accredited school.
 It has not gone through the federal or state regulations to become an accredited educational institution.
 That being said, it can transfer over into credits at your accredited university if the two have a partnership.

 Disney College Program vs. regular jobs at Disney parks

 For the most part, your job as a Disney College student will be very similar to other front-line workers at the park.
 You’ll be handling day-to-day operations and assisting customers.
 Your pay will also be comparable to theirs and you’ll have the same supervisors and work environment.
 However, your position will have a few important differences.

 The classes you take during your Disney College Program are meant to serve as a leg-up into furthering a career at Disney or in a relevant field.
 If you apply to work for Disney after completing the program, they will know that you are devoted to their mission and that you have knowledge of their operations from the inside-out.
 This will be a great advantage in the application process and could help fast-track you to a position that you’re excited about in the company.

-The Disney College Program offers a starting salary of $14/hour, but a substantial part of this money will be put towards your tuition, room, and board.
+The Disney College Program offers $16 an hour, but a substantial part of this money will be put towards your tuition, room, and board.
 So, it will not be an especially lucrative position.
 That being said, students will typically manage to break even.
 Given the career boost it can provide, this is oftentimes well worth it.

 Related: Marketing major overview

 When they receive their “Ductorate,” graduates of the Disney College Program have a significant advantage in applying for future Disney jobs or jobs in their field of study.
 This can vary widely based on what course the student pursued over their Disney education.
 Whether it is marketing, hospitality, business management, or something related to the entertainment industry, they can go on to use this credential to help their chances of landing a position.